-Depending on the rainfall the island is dividing into three climate zones namely wet zone, dry zone an arid zone, Hambantota is falling into the category of the dry zone, because it inherits a set of characters that can be discovered in this particular areas.
-Dry zone forest vegetation dominated by thorn bushes, less than 1500 mm yearly rainfall, frequent drought, high temperature are the main characteristics of the arid zone.
+Depending on the rainfall the island is divided into three climate zones namely wet zone, dry zone and arid zone, Hambantota is falling into the category of the dry zone because it inherits a set of characteristics that can be discovered in these particular areas.
+Dry zone forest vegetation dominated by thorn bushes, less than 1500 mm yearly rainfall, frequent drought, and high temperature are the main characteristics of the arid zone.

-Thanks to the Ridiyagama safari camp it has never been so easy to witness African wild animals in an environment, which is similar to in Africa.
-It is just two-days Sri Lanka trip from Colombo and it is just a one day Sri Lanka trip from south and west coast, to see African wild animals in their natural habitat.
+Thanks to the Ridiyagama safari camp it has never been so easy to witness African wild animals in an environment, which is similar to Africa.
+It is just a two-day Sri Lanka trip from Colombo and it is just a one-day Sri Lanka trip from the south and west coast, to see African wild animals in their natural habitat.

 Animals at Ridiyagama camp are living in artificial homes that are demarcated by huge fences.
-All animals have a sperate cage that expands over many hectares.
+All animals have a separate cage that expands over many hectares.
 Safari at Ridiyagama camp is like a safari in an African jungle.
-However, safari camp is not included in most Sri Lanka trips at the moment and travellers need specifically ask the trip organizes to arrange a visit to the park, if the are interested.
+However, a safari camp is not included in most Sri Lanka trips at the moment and travellers need specifically ask the trip organisers to arrange a visit to the park if they are interested.

 Ridiyagama safari camp

 I was on an assignment to write an article on Ridiyagama open zoo, which is the second of its kind on the island.
-Unlike the Pinnawala open zoo, at Ridiyagama the visitors can see the animals that not to be seen in Sri Lankan jungle-like Lions, Bengal tiger, Africa elephant, ostrich and camel.
+Unlike the Pinnawala open zoo, at Ridiyagama the visitors can see the animals that are not to be seen in Sri Lankan jungle-like Lions, Bengal tigers, African elephants, ostrich and camels.
 Mid-day is not the best time to see animals in the park, because animals move rarely when the heat is high.
-However I thought to go-ahead as I have planned, I have few other places to go afterwards.
+However I thought to go ahead as I have planned, I have a few other places to go afterwards.

-“This is the open zoological garden of Ridiyagama; there are five zones within the park and they are spreads over 500 acres,” said Chandana, “at the moment only 3 of the 5 zones are open to the public namely African lion zone, elephant zone, and the zone that dedicated to herbivore.
-With the opening of the rest of the park in the near future, the visitors will be able to spot many other African animals such as cheetah and giraffe.
+“This is the open zoological garden of Ridiyagama; there are five zones within the park and they are spread over 500 acres,” said Chandana, “at the moment only 3 of the 5 zones are open to the public namely the African lion zone, elephant zone, and the zone that dedicated to herbivore.
+With the opening of the rest of the park in the near future, the visitors will be able to spot many other African animals such as cheetahs and giraffes.

 In the introduction, Chandana said that the park was initially planned to occupy 50 acres, however, due to the very suitable weather and geological conditions for the animals, the extent of the park had been increased to 500 acres.

-After all, there is no surprise to see a large gathering of local people at the open zoo of Ridiyagama because the whole concept behind the park is a new and unique experience to them.
-In fact, it could be a novelty experience to anyone in the world, seeing native African lions and elephant thriving in Asia.
+After all, there is no surprise to see a large gathering of local people at the open zoo of Ridiyagama because the whole concept behind the park is a new and unique experience for them.
+In fact, it could be a novelty experience to anyone in the world, to see native African lions and elephants thriving in Asia.